“No Bandages for Polo?”

 Furthermore, due to this disruption, the body assumes that there is a problem and produces and sends inflammatory mediators as a response to the over heating, and these are responsible for tenderness and pain, as well as further weakening of these tissues.

 Another point to make is that the lower limb of a horse is inefficient at removing heat via the blood because these organs have little vascularisation, unlike other parts of the body.
-So it is paramount that this process is not limited further by covering these structures.
+So it is paramount that this process is not limited further by covering these structures, and limiting lymphatic, blood and and other fluid flow.

 2. Limiting the normal mobility of joints during action